Cradle18/Discord_Bot-Python/README.md

    It is not intended for use on public or large-scale servers.

 ## Conclusion
-The Voice Chat Notifier bot developed by Tom, offers a convenient subscription-based messaging service for voice chat notifications on your personal Discord server.
+The Voice Chat Notifier bot developed by me, offers a convenient subscription-based messaging service for voice chat notifications on your personal Discord server.
 It keeps your friends and server members informed about who is currently active in the voice channels.
 By sharing your bot's code on GitHub, you demonstrate your development skills to recruiters while respecting privacy and security concerns.